-I am an agro-ecologist using ecological theory to inform integrated pest management strategies for specialty crops.
-My projects in organic and conventional fruit and vegetable systems respond to growers’ needs for alternative, innovative, and sustainable tactics for pest management.
-I work on field-testing new technologies in insect behavioral manipulation, habitat manipulation for conservation biological control of key pests, and how to combine effective and appropriate agricultural practices for pest management.
+I use ecological theory to inform integrated pest management strategies for specialty crops.
+I focus on focusing on creating sustainable and functional agro-ecosystems that can coexist with native habitats while meeting the needs of fruit and vegetable growers.
+My projects in organic and conventional fruit and vegetable systems work to provide alternative, innovative, and sustainable tactics for pest management.
+I field-test new technologies in insect behavioral manipulation, explore habitat manipulation for conservation biological control of key pests, and combine effective and appropriate agricultural practices for pest management.
 Scroll down for more information on current and past projects, or click here for my CV.

 Current projects: Integrated pest management in asparagus.
 Growers of specialty crops like asparagus have limited options for effective pest management.
 As part of the Vegetable Entomology and Organic Pest Management labs at Michigan State University, I have several ongoing projects in asparagus IPM: